The New Park

 The area south of Englefield House at the time of Ballard's survey was still farmed, other than a broad grass ride stretching down from the front of Englefield House, and Cranemoor House, probably the old manor house of the Englefields, still stood there.
 Despite the impression created by the picture of Paulet Wrighte and his newly remodelled house, believed painted by Nathaniel Dance shortly afterwards in about 1775, the entire middle ground is a product of the artist’s (or Paulet’s) fancy.
 It is ironic, then, that when, in 1833, Richard Benyon returned Constable’s painting to have the cows in the foreground painted out, saying it made it look as though he had a farmyard before his drawing room windows, Constable was probably depicting more of the reality than Dance did sixty years earlier.

 On taking up residence in Englefield in 1802, Richard Benyon straightened the road up Blyth’s Hill to form the southern edge of his new park and over the next 20 years removed the village on the northern side from his view, just out of sight round the corner where it is today.
 Although the village was moved, the road remained a public right of way to Bradfield and Benyon created a separate coach road to Englefield House (in yellow on the image below) from the junction with Powlett's turnpike, and running south of the public road (in red), which was then along what is now the wall of the Old Rectory, Rectory Cottage and St Mark's House.
 This coach road went across the south front of Englefield House (where the entrance then was) and diagonally across the park to Parker's Corner.
-There was a lodge at the point where this coach road left the Bradfield Road and a pair of lodges at Parker's Corner.
-The house that now stands at the junction of Common Hill with Bostock Lane was probably one of these, the other was just inside the park to the right of the gate and no longer exists.
-Miss Wincomb's mother, Mary Elizabeth Horne, lived in one of these lodges after her marriage to James Winchcomb.
-Richard Benyon also extended the lake progressively up to the extent shown by the blue outline on the image.
+There was a lodge in the vee where this coach road left the Bradfield Road and another inside the park next to a pair of stone pillars at Parker's Corner.
+While the lodge had gone by 1844 (possibly replaced by the current house on the opposite side of the road) the pillars remain, their alignment consistent with the line of the coach road rather than the older road across the park from Appleton's Corner which has a sharp kink to the right immediately inside the gate.
+An identical pair of pillars used to stand at the bottom of The Street on the other side of the village.
+Richard Benyon also extended the lake progressively up to the extent shown by the blue outline on the image and it is now only this new extension that holds water except in a very wet winter, though part of that has been filled-in, as can be seen from the image.